stevleibelt/General_Howtos/operation_system/unix/find.md

-# Find

-## Find Files By User foo Or bar
+# find files by user foo or bar

     find /my/path \( -user foo -o -user bar \) -ls

-## Find Files By User foo And Not In Group bar
+# find files by user foo and not in group bar

     find /my/path -user foo -not -group bar -ls

-## Find Files By User foo And By Size Of Greater Then One MB
+# find files by user foo and by size of greater then one mb

     find /my/path -user foo -and -size +1M -ls

-# Using Locate

-## Updates Locate Database

-updatedb

-## Finds Filename

-locate filename
+# delete all files

+    find /var/log -type f -delete

+## delete all .gz and rotated files

+    find /var/log -type -f -regex ".*\.gz$"
+    find /var/log -type -f -regex ".*\.[0-9]$"